y3owk1n/undo-glow.nvim/README.md

 ---@class UndoGlow.HighlightChanges
 ---@field hlgroup? string -- Default to `UgUndo`
 ---@field animation?
 UndoGlow.Config.Animation
+---@field force_edge? boolean Force highlight to extend to the end of the right side.

 ---@class UndoGlow.Config.Animation
 ---@field enabled? boolean Turn on or off for animation